-Donna Boehme, the “Lion of Compliance,” comments on Amazon CEO Jeff Bezos’ response to AMI’s extortion plan as an example of ethical leadership that builds trust within the workplace.
+Donna Boehme comments on Amazon CEO Jeff Bezos’ response to AMI’s extortion plan as an example of ethical leadership that builds trust within the workplace.
 Donna’s hope is that leaders in the journalism community can take a lesson from Bezos to rebuild trust and professionalism in their work.

 So as my networks know, I’m in my home state of Hawaii for our annual Super-Bowl-related pilgrimage, recharging and visiting with family and friends.
 During these visits, the only news we pay attention to are the stories that turn up on our phones and iPads.
 Yesterday, hubby tells me about the big American Media, Inc. (AMI)/Bezos blackmail story, and it was so sensational I had to take a look.

 I guess it was the admiration in my spouse’s comments, referring to the choice that Amazon CEO Jeff Bezos made to immediately publish the extorting emails and texts, because – in Bezos’ words – he would “rather be embarrassed than extorted.”
 Because if the richest man in the world can’t stand up to extortion, who could?

 That caught my attention, because lately I’ve been spending a lot of time thinking about the commodity of ethical leadership in organizations, a key asset that should be nurtured and cherished because of its powerful role in building #Trust and a culture of integrity, trust and collaboration.
 Ethical leadership cultures encourage collaboration, accountability, performance and success.
 Leaders who demonstrate ethical leadership set a powerful example and tone for their teams and employees, business partners and the communities they touch.
 This corporate asset has been recently recognized by pharma giant Novartis in its recent moves, as I discussed here.